Hall algebras and quantum symmetric pairs I: foundations: Homological properties of the algebra

 Let $\proj^\Z(A)$ be the subcategory of finitely generated graded projective $A$-modules.
 Define the {\em graded singularity category} of $A$ to be

 Similarly, one can define a notion of \emph{graded Gorenstein projective modules}.
 We denote by $\Gproj^\Z(A)$ the full subcategory of $\mod^\Z(A)$ formed by all $\Z$-graded Gorenstein projective modules.
-Note that a graded $A$-module is graded Gorenstein projective if it is Gorenstein projective as an ungraded module, see, e.g., \cite{LZ}.
-The forgetful functor $\mod^\Z(A)\rightarrow \mod(A)$ maps graded Gorenstein projective modules to Gorenstein projectives.
-Buchweitz-Happel's Theorem also holds for graded algebras.
+Note that a graded $A$-module is graded Gorenstein projective if it is Gorenstein projective as an ungraded module, see e.g., \cite{LZ}.
+The forgetful functor $\mod^\Z(A)\rightarrow \mod(A)$ maps graded Gorenstein projective modules to Gorenstein projective modules.
+The results stated in Theorem \ref{thm:Buchweitz-Happel} also holds for graded algebras and graded modules.

-For any positive integer $m$, every $\Z$-graded algebra $A=\bigoplus_{i\in \Z} A_i$ can be viewed naturally as a $\Z/m$-graded algebra $A=\bigoplus_{\bar i \in \Z/m}A_{\ov i}$ with $A_{\ov i} =\bigoplus_{i' \equiv i \pmod m} A_{i'}$; thus one can also define $\mod^{\Z/m}(A)$, $\Gproj^{\Z/m}(A)$ and $D_{sg}(\mod^{\Z/m}(A))$.
+For any positive integer $m$, every $\Z$-graded algebra $A=\bigoplus_{\ell\in \Z} A_\ell$ can be viewed naturally as a $\Z/m$-graded algebra $A=\bigoplus_{\bar \ell \in \Z/m}A_{\ov \ell}$ with $A_{\ov \ell} =\bigoplus_{\ell' \equiv \ell \pmod m} A_{\ell'}$; thus one can also define $\mod^{\Z/m}(A)$, $\Gproj^{\Z/m}(A)$ and $D_{sg}(\mod^{\Z/m}(A))$.